mm0x1/alltalk_reader/README.md

 - **Paragraph Navigation**: Jump between sections with a simple click
 - **Batch Audio Generation**: Pre-generate audio for all paragraphs for a smoother experience
 - **Auto-splitting**: Intelligently divides long text into manageable paragraphs
+- **Persistent Sessions**: Save and reload pre-generated audio sessions even after a browser refresh

+## New Feature: Persistent Audio Sessions

+This app now supports saving pre-generated audio sessions to a file-based database, so you can reload them after refreshing or returning to the app later.
+Features include:

+- Automatic session saving when pre-generating audio
+- Session management interface to view, load, and delete past sessions
+- Sessions are stored in a local file database rather than browser storage
+- Sessions persist across browser refreshes and app restarts

 ## Requirements